Former Head Coach George Phillips Honoured

 Legion Athletic Camp firsts:

-Camp founder and head coach George Phillips talking to Royal Canadian Legion members during a Colour Party last summer (2003).
+Camp founder and head coach George Phillips talking to Royal Canadian Legion members during a Colour Party in the summer of 2003.